|

 we used to have a walk-in counter in the 70's I always

-thought about putting in two doors and divide the waiting
+thought about putting in two doors and divide the

-in my case it would have been one door for the "keep it
+and cats; except in my case it would have been one

-original" people and the other door for the "keep the shell
+door for the "keep the shell everything else goes"

 I

-don't want to be thought of as a fence sitter, just wide
+don't want to be thought of as a fence sitter, just

-also like the other extreme.
-My favorite was a car that had
+correct whitewalls.
+I also like the other extreme.
+My

-the rear axle and IRS system off of an XKE I think.
-The
+system off of an XKE I think.
+The entire rear axle

-entire thing with all the linkage pieces was chrome.
+assembly with all the linkage pieces was chrome.
 The

-front body had been welded together into a one seamless
+front body had been welded together into a one

 The

-original colors that were used on the roadster were for the
+original colors that were used on the roadster were

-reflect its status.
-As far as staying with an original
+far as staying with an original color, if you like it,

-color, if you like it, great, but I wouldn't expect any
+great, but I wouldn't expect any financial benefit

-meantime...in my humble opinion...YOU ONLY LIVE ONCE,
+humble opinion...YOU ONLY LIVE ONCE, SO

 GO